 There are lots of great options in Amsterdam for your stay.
 The first time I’ve visited in Amsterdam, I’ve stayed at StayOkay near Vondelpark.
 It’s got a great location – every tourist attraction is a walk-able distance from there.
 I highly recommend StayOkay for a budget visit.

 This time I stayed at Joy Hotel which is located in Zuidoost neighbourhood.
 Bullevijk metro station is 2 min walk away, from where you can take a train to Centraal and other parts of the city.

 We didn’t plan most of our weekend in Amsterdam as we wanted to experience it like a local.
 Especially since we were there at King’s Day Weekend!

-Haven van Texel is a traditional Dutch cafe with a beautiful terrace by water.
-When our food arrived, we were not dissapointed: omelette was of decent size and coffee was especially nice.
+Haven van Texel is a traditional Dutch cafe with a beautiful terrace by the water.
+When our food arrived, we were not disappointed: omelette was of decent size and coffee was especially nice.